Tinkerforge/generators/tvpl/readme-preview.txt

-TVPL is a visual programming language based on Google Blockly (https://developers.google.com/blockly/) supporting Tinkerforge Bricks and Bricklets.
+TVPL is a visual programming language based on Google Blockly (https://developers.google.com/blockly/) supporting Tinkerforge Bricks and Bricklets except RED Brick.
 It is an application with which the user can graphically create programs using puzzle like blocks and execute the program directly on a web browser.
 The application also includes a GUI (Graphical User Interface) creator which enables the user to create a GUI to interact with user's program.

 2. Getting Started
 ==================